colejarczyk/doc/userguide/segments/creation/anniversary.rst

     **For example**

-    if Days is equal 0 then all customers who e.g. have birthday today or register account today or at the same date like today but in previous years will be assign to this segment.
+    if Days is equal to 0 then all customers, who e.g. have birthday today or register account today or at the same date like today but in previous years, will be assigned to this segment.

-    If Days is equal 5 then all customers  who e.g. have birthday within 5 days (including today) or registered account within 5 days in previous years (including today) will be assign to the segment.
+    If Days is equal to 5 then all customers, who e.g. have birthday within 5 days (including today) or registered account within 5 days in previous years (including today), will be assigned to the segment.

 .. note::